-- Use a Google Spreadsheet to help make a search committee's work easier.
+- Use a Google Sheet to help make a search committee's work easier.
 During a search, if you use a scoring rubric, each member can score each candidate on a number of variables in the spreadsheet.
 Everyone can then see how the candidates are stacking up.

 Yes.
 Google+ is available as part of Butler Google Apps.
 Keep in mind that if you already have a Google+ profile under a personal Google account, your Butler Google+ profile will be IN ADDITION to your personal profile - meaning you will have two Google+ profiles.
-The Google+ team is aware of this and is looking into ways to merge accounts when students graduate.
-Just be aware that the two accounts are separate.

 It is not possible to combine two Google accounts or merge data.
 To learn more visit Google's Account Merge and Data Move Options page.